bao-project/bao-docs/source/development/misra.rst

       - Code quality (usability).
       - ....

-    # Detail the use cases and reasons list above. background: >
+    # Detail the use cases and reasons listed above. background: >
-        Provide a detail description of the guideline,
+        Provide a detailed description of the guideline,

     # Explicitly list the requirements a violation/deviation must fulfill to #
     properly assess and manage all the possible risks raised by the violation #